 Utilizing multiple modalities during surgery is common.
 Excisional methods carry an additional advantage of providing a specimen for pathologic evaluation, an option not available in ablative techniques due to complete tissue destruction.

-Full thickness resection with reconstruction via flap or graft: this approach offers benefits of immediate coverage of the open wound, avoids excessive heat damage, and eliminates recurrence risk by removing all pathologic tissue including underlying cancer.
-However, this approach has fallen out of favor as flaps and grafts risk failure, grafts can have an incomplete skin color match and also require more operative wounds.
+Full-thickness resection with reconstruction via flap or graft: this approach offers the benefits of immediate coverage of the open wound, avoids excessive heat damage, and eliminates recurrence risk by removing all pathologic tissue, including underlying cancer.
+However, this approach has fallen out of favor as flaps and grafts risk failure; grafts can have an incomplete skin color match and also require more operative wounds.

 Partial-thickness tissue removal: this method preserves the pilosebaceous unit.
-By only excising superficial tissue and retaining the underlying adnexal structures, reepithelialization occurs by secondary intention.
-It can be done with a standard scalpel and disposable razor blade, making this method cost effective.
-Difficulties of this method include risk of scarring with unintentional removal of the sebaceous unit and achieving hemostasis for a clear visual field.
-Use of electrocautery is often necessary to control bleeding and add additional nasal refinement.
-Use of a heated Shaw scalpel for partial thickness excision can lower the heavy bleeding seen in cold scalpel excision.
+By only excising superficial tissue and retaining the underlying adnexal structures, re-epithelialization occurs by secondary intention.
+It can be done with a standard scalpel and disposable razor blade, making this method cost-effective.
+Difficulties of this method include the risk of scarring with unintentional removal of the sebaceous unit and achieving hemostasis for a clear visual field.
+The use of electrocautery is often necessary to control bleeding and add additional nasal refinement.
+Using a heated Shaw scalpel for partial thickness excision can lower the heavy bleeding seen in cold scalpel excision.
 Operating at 160 to 200 degrees C, it provides bulky tissue reduction and thermal energy for hemostasis.
-Risks of heated scalpel excision include mild scarring, burns, and potential for slight nasal alar collapse.
+Risks of heated scalpel excision include mild scarring, burns, and the potential for slight nasal alar collapse.